darwinanddavis/DataPortfolio/publications.md

 ## Theses

 **Malishev M** (2017) On the mechanisms of animal movement from first principles, PhD thesis, School of Biosciences, University of Melbourne.

+**Malishev M** (2009) Biomechanics of herbivory defence in foraging ecology, Honours thesis, School of Biological Sciences, Monash University.

 ******

 <!--  project break__________________________________________________________________________________________  -->